-Ethnic Rhinoplasty in Londrina: Nasal surgery that respects your identity
+Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

-Ethnic rhinoplasty is one of the surgeries that challenges me the most and, at the same time, rewards me as a plastic surgeon.
-Unlike a conventional rhinoplasty, where the goal is to correct deviations or refine structures within a relatively predictable anatomical pattern, ethnic rhinoplasty requires something more: cultural sensitivity, a deep understanding of the anatomical variations among different ethnic groups, and, above all, absolute respect for the patient's identity.
+Ethnic rhinoplasty is one of the surgeries that challenges me the most and, at the same time, rewards me as a plastic surgeon in Brazil.
+Unlike a conventional rhinoplasty, where the goal is to correct deviations or refine structures within a relatively predictable anatomical pattern, rhinoplasty for ethnic noses requires something more: cultural sensitivity, a deep understanding of the anatomical variations among different ethnic groups, and, above all, absolute respect for the patient's identity.

 Throughout more than twenty years of my career and over eight thousand surgeries performed, I have learned a fundamental lesson: beauty does not have a single standard.
 Each ethnicity carries traits that tell a story of ancestry, belonging, and identity.
-My role as a surgeon is not to erase these traits but to harmonize them.
-The goal is for you to look in the mirror and recognize yourself - only with a more proportional, balanced, and beautiful nose within the context of your own face.
+My role as a rhinoplasty specialist in Brazil is not to erase these traits but to refine them.
+The goal is for you to look in the mirror and recognize yourself -- only with a more proportional, balanced, and beautiful nose within the context of your own face.

-If you are of African descent, Asian, Latino, or from any other ethnic background and wish to improve the appearance of your nose without losing what makes you who you are, ethnic rhinoplasty is the way to go.
-And I can say, with the experience of someone who has performed hundreds of these surgeries: when done with technique and respect, the results are extraordinary.
+If you are of African descent, Asian, Latino, or from any other ethnic background and wish to improve the appearance of your nose without losing what makes you who you are, ethnic rhinoplasty in Brazil is the way to go.
+International patients seeking medical tourism for rhinoplasty in Brazil will find that the diversity of our population has given Brazilian surgeons unmatched experience with ethnic noses.
+I can say, with the experience of someone who has performed hundreds of these surgeries: when done with technique and respect, the results are extraordinary.

 What differentiates ethnic rhinoplasty

 The main difference lies in the philosophy behind the surgery.
 While traditional rhinoplasty often starts from a model of nose considered "ideal," ethnic rhinoplasty starts from the patient's face as a whole.
-I analyze the harmony between the nose, eyes, cheekbones, lips, and chin - always respecting the natural proportions of each ethnic group.
+I analyze the balance between the nose, eyes, cheekbones, lips, and chin -- always respecting the natural proportions of each ethnic group.

 Technically, ethnic noses have specific anatomical characteristics that require adapted surgical approaches.
 Thicker skin, thinner or less projected cartilages, wider or lower dorsum, wider nasal wings.
 Each of these particularities demands a different strategy.
 There is no one-size-fits-all recipe.
 Each ethnic nose is unique, and each surgery I perform is designed individually.